-If your claim for SSDI benefits was denied, you have opportunities to appeal the decision, but time to file an appeal is limited.
-A Marietta SSDI appeals lawyer could explain the procedures and help you take the steps necessary to continue to pursue your claim for benefits.
-By working with an experienced SSDI attorney, you can give your application the best chance of success.
+If your claim for SSDI benefits was met with resistance from the SSA, you have several opportunities to appeal the agency’s decision, but the time you have to do so is limited.
+A Marietta SSDI appeals lawyer at our firm can explain the procedures and help you take the steps necessary to continue your claim for benefits.
+By working with an experienced Social Security disability law firm, you can give your appeal the best chance of success.

-SSDI, which stands for Social Security Disability Insurance, is a program administered by the Social Security Administration (SSA) and funded by Social Security taxes paid by employees.
-Workers pay into the insurance program through payroll taxes so that if they become disabled and lose the ability to work, they may receive benefits to make up part of their lost wages.
+SSDI is funded by Social Security income taxes paid by employees.
+Workers pay into this program through payroll taxes so that if they become disabled and lose the ability to work, they can receive benefits to offset their lost wages.

-Although disabled workers file SSDI claims with the federal SSA office, Marietta claims are processed through Georgia Disability Adjudication Services.
+Marietta claims for disability compensation from the SSA are processed through Georgia Disability Adjudication Services.
 SSDI claims are then processed under strict SSA guidelines.
-In many cases, the agency denies claims initially, but applicants later receive benefits after an appeal.
-For more information, reach out to an SSDI appeals lawyer in Marietta.
+In many cases, the agency denies claims initially, but many Marietta applicants later receive benefits after one or more appeals.

 The first decision in an SSDI application is referred to as an initial determination.
 An applicant who receives a denial on the initial determination may file a request for reconsideration, so long as that request is made within 60 days.

-In reconsideration, different agency staff will review the records to determine whether they believe the finding adheres to agency rules.
-If the reconsideration also results in a denial, the claimant may further appeal by requesting a hearing before an administrative law judge.
+In reconsideration, different agency staff members will review your records to determine whether they believe the finding adheres to agency rules.
+If the reconsideration also results in a denial, you may further appeal by requesting a hearing before an administrative law judge.

-The hearing provides a chance for an applicant to present additional evidence and arguments directly to the judge.
-In many cases, this is the last opportunity to submit new evidence, so it is essential to acquire, preserve, and present as much evidence as possible to support the claim for benefits.
+The hearing provides you with a chance to present additional evidence and arguments directly to the judge.
+In many cases, this is the last opportunity to submit new evidence, so it is essential to acquire, preserve, and present as much evidence as possible to support your claim for benefits.

 If the hearing does not result in a favorable outcome, the decision may be appealed for review by the Appeals Council.
 However, the Appeals Council may decline to review the case if it finds the judge’s decision fits with agency guidelines.
 Finally, if the Appeals Council declines to review a case or issues a denial, the SSDI claim may be appealed to federal court.